Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     VirtualJSON                 - Programmatically populated value, The JSON that references the Virtual Server

 #### "Get Virtual Information From Name" Request

+This request will populate the configuration settings for a named virtual server from the configuration.
+This request is handy to create similarly configured virtual servers and one strategy could be to use it to essentially clone virtual servers by getting a template virtual server's configuration and changing the things you would like to be different; the name and IP addresses, for example, then call the create virtual request to create the new virtual server.

 The inputs and outputs of the request are explained below: